phossa2/di/README.md

     ```

     By adding `methods` section into the `cache` service definition in the
-    format of `[ callableOrMethodName, OptionalArgumentArray ]`, these methods
+    form of `[ callableOrMethodName, OptionalArgumentArray ]`, these methods
     will be executed right after `cache` instantiation.

     `callableOrMethodName` here can be,

-    - method name of the service instance
+    - method name of current instance

     - a valid callable